 Poster #2116 “Hepatic fatty acid profile in chronic liver disease: mechanism of injury and novel therapeutic target” will be displayed on Monday 11th from 8:00 – 17:30h and presented by Zoe Boyer, Senior Associate Scientist at BLB.
 The study characterized the hepatic fatty acid de-regulation that may occur in advanced chronic liver disease, and investigated the possible therapeutic benefit of administering a nutraceutical rich in docosahexaenoic acid triglycerides (DHA) as a possible approach to re-establish a healthy lipid profile.
 The results of this project, which was performed in collaboration with BrudyLab, revealed that rats with cirrhosis exhibited a profoundly deregulated liver fatty acid profile, both structurally and enzymatically, indicating that chronic liver injury increases de novo lipogenesis in the liver and alters fatty acid metabolism, pathways that are recognized as important contributors to the development of metabolic disorders.
 Interestingly, when treated with BrudyLab-DHA, cirrhotic animals presented a remarkable improvement in their hepatic fatty acid composition, reaching values comparable to those of healthy animals.

 Barcelona Liver Bioservices Team will be in Boston during the entire AASLD meeting.
-Please contact them at email@example.com to set up a private meeting to discuss how BLB can assist you to foster the development of new therapeutics for liver disease, including NASH and cirrhosis.
+Please contact us to set up a private meeting to discuss how BLB can assist you to foster the development of new therapeutics for liver disease, including NASH and cirrhosis.